DCC-EX/dcc-ex.github.io/docs/turntable-ex/get-started.rst

   If you have loaded the code too soon, and the automatic calibration has succeeded and recorded an inaccurate step count, then have no fear as there is a command you can run on the CommandStation to reinitiate the calibration sequence which is outlined in the :ref:`turntable-ex/test-and-tune:turntable-ex commands` section.

+  Also, if you have enabled the `FULL_STEP_COUNT` option in "config.h", that will prevent automatic calibration occurring, refer to :ref:`turntable-ex/configure:full_step_count`.

 When Turntable-EX is first loaded onto your Arduino, and it has successfully performed the homing process outlined above, it will commence an automatic calibration sequence.
 This involves several rotations of the turntable to ensure it is homed accurately, and is then able to count the steps required to complete a full rotation of the turntable.

 Once the calibration sequence has completed, it will display the step count for an entire rotation, which you should take note of for calculating the various positions in :ref:`turntable-ex/test-and-tune:tuning your turntable positions`.